Search

 Block 1:

-Foundational Coursework (completed by a non-business students)
+Foundational Coursework (generally completed by a non-business students)

 This course covers fundamental concepts and procedures of financial and management accounting for business decisions.
 Financial accounting provides information primarily for external decision makers such as investors, creditors, suppliers, and government agencies.
 Management accounting serves the needs of managers to fulfil organizational objectives.
 Case studies will illustrate accounting and ethical issues.
 Topics include generally accepted accounting principles, international accounting standards, financial accounting procedures, financial reporting, inventory and depreciation methods, and cost analysis.
 Three (3) Credit Hours.